LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part4-cnn.md

 ---

-[^7s]: The 7s and 9s in the MNIST data are lowered with respect to the top of the image.
+[^centroids]: In the MNIST data, the 7s and 9sx are lowered with respect to the top of the image and the 6s are slightly raised.
 I presume this is because when this data was processed the centroid was used as the centre of image.
-I believe a better choice would have been to use the centre of the bounding box as the centre of the image.
+I believe a better choice would have been to use the centre of the bounding box.
 This is what the digit extraction does in part 3.

 [^zero]: One can argue that you don't need to train with zero because there should never be a zero in Sudoku.
 For the user experience I'd argue it is worth the marginal effort.
 If the user does have a zero in their image, for whatever reason, it will make the model appear very incompotent if it cannot classify zeros.
-Anyway, this is your personal preference.
+But this is your personal preference.

 [^flatten]: Flatten is exported by both DataFrames and Flux and therefore needs to be qualified.